lukechilds/reverse-shell/README.md

 Easy to remember reverse shell that should work on most Unix-like systems.

-The script will detect available software on the target and run the appropriate payload.
+Detects available software on the target and runs an appropriate payload.

 ## Usage